b-n-space/b-n-space/2022-global-crypto-adoption.md

   - adoption
   - crypto
   - global
-date: 2022-12-13T09:00:00.000Z
+date: 2022-12-24T09:00:00.000Z
 draft: false
 ---

-On September 14, ... firm Chainanalysis released for a third consecutive year a report covering crypto adoption around the globe.
+On September 14, the blockchain data platform Chainanalysis released for a third consecutive year a report covering crypto adoption around the globe.

 ## Index